Ken Rohloff

-Kenneth Lawrence Rohloff (born April 18, 1939) was an American basketball guard for the St. Louis Hawks of the National Basketball Association (NBA).
+Kenneth Lawrence Rohloff (born April 18, 1939) is an American former professional basketball player.
+He played the point guard position for the St. Louis Hawks of the National Basketball Association (NBA).
 Rohloff was drafted as the sixth pick in the seventh round of the 1963 NBA draft.
-He appeared in two games for the Hawks in the 1963–64 NBA season and recorded 0 points and 1 assist.
+He appeared in two games for the Hawks in the 1963–64 NBA season and recorded zero points, zero rebounds, and one assist.

 Rohloff played for the Sunbury Mercuries of the Eastern Professional Basketball League (EPBL) from 1963 to 1965.
 He was named the EPBL Rookie of the Year in 1964.